Monday, 10 November 2025

 The type of advertising that you and your company choose to engage in should align with your ideal customer profile

-Digital is fast becoming the primary form of communication for customers with their friends and relatives, particularly while making purchasing decisions.
+Digital Marketing is fast becoming the primary form of communication for customers with their friends and relatives, particularly while making purchasing decisions.
 This trend is the primary reason why digital marketing and advertising are so popular among marketers.

 Which are the most effective?
 Which ones genuinely assist organizations in achieving their bottom line and business objectives?